gdm85/distrilock/README.md

 distrilock is a TCP and Websockets daemon that leverages Linux [POSIX filesystem locks](http://pubs.opengroup.org/onlinepubs/9699919799/functions/fcntl.html) and is compatible with NFSv4 mountpoints.
 It does not use anything else that a Linux filesystem to enforce locking with `fcntl`; locks persistence is tied 1:1 with connection persistence e.g. **no leases**.

-A typical deployment would consist of multiple distrilock daemons using the same directory, optionally shared over NFSv4 for redundancy.
+A typical deployment would consist of one or more distrilock daemons running on different hosts and sharing the same directory as an NFSv4 mountpoint.

 ## Terminology and basic functionality